Scooby-Doo and the Cyber Chase: Production

 Scooby-Doo and the Cyber Chase is the fourth direct-to-video Scooby feature, and was the last for the original team that worked on the first four films.
-The team was led by Davis Doi, and included Glenn Leopold, Jim Stenstrum, Lance Falk, and others.
-They had previously clashed with studio executives who suggested outside screenwriters for the second Scooby film, Witch's Ghost.
-For Cyber Chase, it was the same situation: executives recommended Mark Turosz, a writer already under contract with Warner Bros. who had little experience with animation.
-The crew had produced the first Scooby film, Zombie Island, as well as the third, Alien Invaders, with total autonomy, and were insulted by Warner's insistence that they use Turosz's script.

-The team were particularly critical of Turosz's draft of the script, which according to Falk was considered a regression in terms of the franchise's potential.
-They felt its pacing and plot line were unsatisfactory.
-In addition, it was reportedly poorly formatted and unfamiliar with the animation process.
-For example, the script included complicated camera moves impossible to do with their budget, as well as countless locales that would prove tedious to design.
+The team was led by Davis Doi, and included Glenn Leopold, Jim Stenstrum, and Lance Falk.
+Executives tasked Mark Turosz with writing the Cyber Chase script.
+The original team was critical of Turosz's script draft.
+In an interview, Lance Falk stated that he felt the plotline was poorly written and paced.
+Falk also expressed that the original script included scenes that were unnecessarily difficult to animate.
 As a result, the original team moved onto other projects after the film's completion.
 The next Scooby feature, Legend of the Vampire, was also written by Turosz.

 Stenstrum initially suggested they explore using live-action actors for scenes set inside the video game, though the idea was quickly dropped.
 Out of the first four films, Cyber Chase features the largest array of storyboard artist credits, as the team were under significant time constraints and required additional help.
 Cyber Chase was also the last Scooby film to feature animation produced at Japanese studio Mook Animation.

+Three songs were produced for the film, the first of which being the Scooby-Doo, Where Are You? theme performed by the B-52s and the other two being "Hello Cyberdream" and "Double Double Joint", both produced by Richard Lawrence Wolf.